majamitbhati/AstroShop/src/content/shops/shop-for-sale-trehan-iris-noida.md

 ---
-category: Offices
+category: shop
-date: 08/06/2024
+date: 26/02/2024
 featured: false
-image: ../images/photoshoot.jpg
+image: ../images/trehan-iris-resale-shops.webp
-title: Trehan Iris Broadway Greno West atrium facing shop on sale
+title: Shop for sale Trehan Iris Noida below 30 lacs
-floor: Second Floor
+floor: 1st Floor
-size: 215
+size: 180
+price: FFSL-lockable
 atrium: true
 corner: false
 status: Resale
 byowner: true
-discount: 150000
+discount: 90000
 brokerage: true
 plc: 5%
 name: Amit Singh
 contactno: Ph 8375924100
 giftvisit : Rs 2000
 giftbuy : gold coin

 ---

 Collaboration is a key component of many creative endeavors, and music production is no exception.
 In fact, collaboration can be essential to the success of a music project, as it allows for the pooling of diverse talents and perspectives to create something truly unique and compelling.